cesarvr/blog/content/post/istio-4.md

 }
 ```

-Now we are in the same place as our last post, the difference now is that our system has more flexibility as you will see later.
+Now we are in the same place as our last post, but we are in better position to post this information.

 ### Making Sense Of Data